 If you want to get out of the city and experience lanterns rising out of the dark in the surrounding countryside try Doi Saket, about 30 km out of the city.
-This celebration is less expensive than the Maejo University location.
+This celebration is bit smaller than Chiang Mai CAD but cheaper.

 - Location: Doi Saket Hot Springs